parthian-sterlet/sitega/README.md

 2. int motif_len = length of motif (integer value L respecting to the optimal length of a respective traditional PWM model is recommended, default values from 40 to 100 are recommended, the optimal length is selected according the accuracy estimate pAUC, the partial area under curve, which is estimated in the bootstrap crossvaliation test, see the previous paragraph)
 3. int size_start = start value for the number of LPDs (a value is estimated in the bootstrap crossvaliation test, see the previous paragraph)
 4. int size_end = end value for the number of LPDs (default value is equal to the previous parameter size_start)
-5. int size_dif = variation value for the number of LPDs (default value 10), one run implies consequetive tests for size_start, size_start+size_dif, ... up to size_end
+5. int size_dif = step value for the number of LPDs (default value 10), one run implies consecutive tests for size_start, size_start+size_dif, ... up to size_end

 ## Set threshold for a model